Balunywa/Labs/AZ-APP-GW and AZ-APIM/README.md

 ![image](https://user-images.githubusercontent.com/81341827/121414342-86ae8a00-c934-11eb-8dfa-c7208170012b.png)

-## Application Gatway setup
+## Application Gateway setup
-In this quickstart, you use the Azure portal to create an application gateway.
-Make sure your seletc add backed end pulls without target https://docs.microsoft.com/en-us/azure/application-gateway/quick-create-portal
+In this quick start, you use the Azure portal to create an application gateway.
+Make sure you select add backed end without target https://docs.microsoft.com/en-us/azure/application-gateway/quick-create-portal

 ## CNAME Mappings

 Once the gateway is created, the next step is to configure the front end for communication.
-When using a public IP, Application Gateway requires a dynamically assigned DNS name wich you can create through the protal, The Application Gateway's DNS name should be used to create a CNAME record which points the APIM proxy host name (e.g.api.contoso.com).
-The use of A-records is not since the VIP may change on restart of gateway.
+When using a public IP, Application Gateway requires a dynamically assigned DNS name which you can create through the portal, The Application Gateway’s DNS name should be used to create a CNAME record which points the APIM proxy host name (e.g.api.contoso.com).
+The use of A-records is not a good idea, since the VIP may change on restart of gateway

-## Domain Porvider Mappings:
+## Domain Provider Mappings:

 - api.contoso.com - CNAME mapped to APP-GW FQDN (This Will redirect all external incoming traffic for the APIM-Proxy to APP-GW for inspection)
 - portal.contoso.com - CNAME mapped to APP-GW FQDN (This will redirect all external incoming traffic for the APIM-Developer portal to APP-GW for inspection)